hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 note:

-Let's start with an expansion that we think is in the near future.
+Let's start with an expansion that we know is in the near future.
 "Unnamed patterns"

 Remember our var pattern example?
 In this example the compiler can infer the needed types from the deconstruction patterns in the `Delay` and `Reverb` class.